Luxembourg

 Capital gains on the sale of the taxpayer’s main residence are tax-exempt.
 Capital gains on the other real estate property are subject to the following:

-• Reduced tax rate if the disposal takes place more than two years after acquisition.
-The reduced rate is effectively a quarter of the marginal tax rate if the gain is realised between 1 July 2016 and 31 December 2018.
+- Reduced tax rate if the disposal takes place more than two years after acquisition.
+The reduced rate is effectively half of the marginal tax rate.
+If the gain is realised in 2024, the gain will be temporarily subject to a quarter of the marginal tax rate.
 A tax deduction of up to EUR 50,000 (double for married taxpayers and civil partners filling) valid every ten years may be claimed on the capital gain.
 In addition, a deduction up to EUR 75,000 for inherited property (through the direct line of descendance) may apply.

-For long-term capital gains (holding period of more than six months for movable property and two years for immovable property), the acquisition price is adjusted by taking account of inflation coefficients.
+For long-term capital gains (holding period of more than six months for movable property and two years for immovable property), the acquisition price is adjusted by taking into account inflation coefficients.

 Investment income